 Our $15 Million Future: Planting Roots and Spreading Seeds

 When we established Urban Adamah in 2011, we were given the generous gift (by Rich Robbins) of a free lease on an empty lot on Parker Street in West Berkeley.
 We knew at the time that the lease would expire at the end of 2015.
 In the fall of 2012, instead of looking for new land to lease, we began to consider the possibility of purchasing our own land so we wouldn’t have to pack up our farm and disrupt operations every few years.
 In July of 2013, we made the unbelievable discovery of a 2.2-acre parcel for sale in Northwest Berkeley that seemed like the ideal site for our work.
-The land abuts a restored creek and forest habitat, and is located near a bike path, public parks and ball fields.
+The land abutted a restored creek and forest habitat, and was located near a bike path, public parks and ball fields.
 We envisioned a new home on the site that would double the size of our existing space and dramatically increase our impact in the community through the expansion of our food production and educational programs.

 We launched a $2 million capital campaign that summer (Phase I) and by December had raised enough to purchase it.